GSA/site-scanning-documentation/pages/scan_steps.md

 doesn't use puppeteer - uses an https service that is passed through to it.

 random url suffix is generated at this point - https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/pages/not-found.ts#L13-L14
+404 test - appends to the end /not-found-test${uuid} where uuid is a random string

 For the dns scan,